-Uphill: An Interview with Jamele Hill
+Uphill: An Interview with Jemele Hill

-Uphill: An Interview with Jamele Hill
+Uphill: An Interview with Jemele Hill

 Jemele Hill became known as a popular journalist in sports, but she is now one of the clearest voices in the country for social justice.
 She is a woman of faith and at the same time a fierce critic who asks questions and fights for the marginalized.

-UrbanFaith contributor Maina Mwaura sat down with Jamele Hill to talk about her new memoir Uphill where she tells her own story with the depth and clarity she has used to tell other people’s stories for decades.
+UrbanFaith contributor Maina Mwaura sat down with Jemele Hill to talk about her new memoir Uphill where she tells her own story with the depth and clarity she has used to tell other people’s stories for decades.
 The full interview is above, more about the book is below.

 Jemele Hill’s world came crashing down when she called President Trump a “white supremacist”; the White House wanted her fired from ESPN, and she was deluged with death threats.
 But Hill had faced tougher adversaries growing up in Detroit than a tweeting president.
 Beneath the exterior of one of the most recognizable journalists in America was a need—a calling—to break her family’s cycle of intergenerational trauma.